Last updated: October 6, 2020

 There is no right or wrong way to run.

-After spending many years running around my block and hating it, I am so glad I finally stuck it out.
-Running is something that I cannot live without.
-It has changed my life immeasurably, and continues to challenge me.
-No matter what phase of life I am in, running is there to help me celebrate and push me further.
-When I started running, never in a million years did I expect it would increase my mental strength, productivity, happiness, and confidence.
-And yet, here we are.
+No matter what phase of life I am in, running is there to help me celebrate and while still challenging me further.
+Never in a million years did I imagine that I would increase my mental strength, productivity, happiness, and confidence simply by starting to run.